faq

 What’s next?

 Taking the first step towards finding additional support can be overwhelming.
-You may not see this now, but know this - your resiliency is inherent.
+You may not see this now, but your resiliency is inherent.
 Reaching out to find help is brave because it is saying what I know isn’t working anymore.
-You are deciding to make a change, and that is scary for everyone.
+You are deciding to make a change, and that is scary for every single person.
 I am here to walk alongside you, providing you with compassionate support.

 To help things get started, reference the step-by-step guide below to get an idea of how things will flow leading up to your first appointment.